Subletting Switzerland: How a fair shared room price is calculated

 - Monthly cleaning of communal areas, internet, administration and emergency service included

-- Marketing and finding replacement tenants is handled by Bovita as the main leaseholder
+- Marketing and finding replacement tenants is handled by BoVita as the main leaseholder

 The simple calculation:

-- Proportional main rent per room: CHF 5,000 divided by 7 = approximately CHF 714
+- Proportional main rent per room: CHF 5,000 divided by 7 = approximately CHF 714 (of which approx. CHF 77 proportional utility advance)

 - Gross rent per room: CHF 950

 7 rooms times CHF 950 equals CHF 6,650 total income.
-Minus CHF 5,000 main rent leaves CHF 1,650 for the entire apartment — from which furnishing, cleaning, internet, administration, marketing and provisions for vacancy must be financed.
+Minus CHF 5,000 main rent leaves CHF 1,650 for the entire apartment, from which furnishing, cleaning, internet, administration, marketing and provisions for vacancy must be financed.

-What this means for you as a subtenant — planning security:
+What this means for you as a subtenant, planning security:

-With Bovita, you don't have this risk.
-Your rent is fixed by contract and stays the same — regardless of whether 7 people or only 4 are currently living in the flat.
-The vacancy risk is carried by Bovita as the main leaseholder, not by you.
+With BoVita, you don't have this risk.
+Your rent is fixed by contract and stays the same, regardless of whether 7 people or only 4 are currently living in the flat.
+The vacancy risk is carried by BoVita as the main leaseholder, not by you.
 You always pay only the agreed subletting rent and have full planning security.

 How tightly this is calculated is shown in the next section.